 The Allpoint ATM network provides even more ATM options than MoneyPass–over 55,000.
 But there are fewer prepaid cards to choose from that use the Allpoint network.
 You can search for Allpoint ATMs here.

 Bank and Credit Union Prepaid Cards

-Even regional banks can expand their presence–and their free ATM choices–when they participate in one of the larger ATM networks.
+But some banks expand their presence–and their free ATM choices–by participating in one of the larger surcharge-free ATM networks.
 The BBVA Compass ClearSpend Visa, for example, offers free ATM withdrawals at BBVA Compass ATMs, primarily in 5 states.
-But the ClearSpend Visa can also be used for free at Allpoint ATMs–a network of over 55,000 ATMs nationwide.
+But the ClearSpend Visa can also be used for free at Allpoint ATMs nationwide.